 What is the Best Gun oil?

-The performance of gun oil is ranked on two primary categories: Corrosion inhibition, and how well it functions as a lubricant.
+It’s the only oil I trust to protect the guns in my cabin.
+We have a high-humidity environment and I need the best.
 It sounds simple, but there’s a lot that goes into the testing of those qualities.
 Anecdotal evidence (user experience) is one way they are tested, and it should not be discounted.

-Still, a test done as a side by side comparison of different oils in the exact same environment is the only way to determine which one actually functions better, and if it’s a difference that will actually matter for gun owners.
-I’ve done some testing myself, But I’m no lab technician.
+A test done as a side by side comparison of different oils in the exact same environment is the only way to determine which one actually functions better, and if it’s a difference that will actually matter for gun owners.
+Consistently, the best after testing are: HOPPE’S, WD-40 Specialist, Hornady One Shot, and Frog Lube.

+You’re supposed to heat up all metal parts to get the oil thin enough and to get it to bond with the steel, almost like seasoning a cast iron pan.
+Frog lube is technically a CLP, but not a very good one.
+I would not rely on it for any cleaning ability.
 A common complain about Frog Lube is its tendency to make your guns feel sticky.
-If used too heavily, your gun may not operate well. keep it thin.
+If used too heavily, your gun may not operate well.
+Keep it thin.

 Best Gun Oil for Lubrication

 In choosing the best lubricating oil, we don’t simply want the slipperiest.
 Honestly, that can almost be a bad thing.
 What we want is consistency.
 The best gun oil for moving parts would not dry, and is stable in extreme weather.
-Quite a few will get loose as water in Texas heat, and gel up in Michigan winters.
+Quite a few will get loose as water in Texas heat, and gel in Michigan winters.

 Most gun oils or machine oils will do fine if you are not in an extremely cold situation.
 They all work about the same.
 Put it on the gun, watch the gun work.
 I’ve got a little jingle I use to teach new people how to oil their gun: “Wipe on, wipe off, leave just a little”.